activeadmin/activeadmin/docs/2-resource-customization.md

 Now, when you navigate to the tickets section, the global navigation will only display "Tickets" and "Milestones".
 When you navigate back to a non-belongs_to resource, it will switch back to the default menu.

+You can also defer the menu lookup until runtime so that you can dynamically show different menus, say perhaps on user permissions or level.
+For example:

+    ActiveAdmin.register Ticket do
+      belongs_to:   :project
+      display_menu do
+        authorized?(:manage, SomeResource) ? :project : :restricted_menu
+      end
+    end